TheoW03/TetroidNES/README.md

 ![ci build][build] ![license][license]

-TetroidNES is an open source NES emulator targeted to windows.
+TetroidNES is an open source multi platform NES emulator.

-It currently has support for windows. and as of writting this it can execute any NES rom so long as it uses no graphics
+It currently has support for both windows and debian based linux distros

 ## Build Instructions